 The aswang’s diet consists mainly of human liver and blood;

 It has an unholy preference for unborn children; and

 It is also known to prey upon children and sick people.

 You may be wondering, how are aswangs created in the first place?
+What is their origin story?
 Getting bitten, like by a European-style vampire, is not going to do it.
 (You would just be dead, I think.)
 In the Filipino version, the dying aswang vomits up a small black chick—as illustrated below—which the aswang-to-be must swallow.
 Waiter, check please.

 In European folktales, like those of the Brothers Grimm, the big bad wolf is eventually punished for eating children.
 But the victims of aswangs get no such justice.
 (Maybe because carrying a child to term and then actually delivering it has been the most dangerous thing a woman could do for most of history?)
 This is very dark stuff.
 I don’t write novels this dark, but someone should.
 I cannot imagine an aswang hero, but maybe that’s my lack of imagination.